ZarnackGroup/m6Aboost/README.md

-For accurately detecting m6A sites, we implemented an AdaBoost-based machine learning model (**m6Aboost**) for classifying the miCLIP2 peaks into m6A sites and background signals [@Koertel2020].
+For accurately detecting m6A sites, we implemented an AdaBoost-based machine learning model (**m6Aboost**) for classifying the miCLIP2 peaks into m6A sites and background signals.
 The model was trained on high-confidence m6A sites that were obtained by comparing wildtype and _Mettl3_ knockout mouse embryonic stem cells (mESC) lacking the major methyltransferase Mettl3.
 For classification, the m6Aboost model uses a series of features, including the